Can You Get Rid of Stretch Marks?

 What Are Stretch Marks?

-Stretch marks—also known as striae—are narrow, indented streaks on the skin.
-They range in color, but are most often red, purple, pink, or dark brown when they first appear.
+Stretch marks, also known as striae, are a type of scar that appears on the skin and look like indented streaks.
+They normally range in color but are most often red, purple, pink or dark brown when they first appear.
+Similar to most scars, the color of the streaks can fade and appear lighter over time.
 According to the American Academy of Dermatology (AAD), early-stage stretch marks may also feel raised and itchy.
-Over time, the color of the bands can fade and appear lighter.
-Streaks can commonly be found on the abdomen, hips, buttocks, and thighs.
-While stretch marks aren’t painful or serious, they can make people feel self-conscious or embarrassed.
+Stretch marks are commonly found on the abdomen, hips, buttocks and thighs and aren’t painful or cause for concern.

 What Causes Stretch Marks?